1989 Brazilian presidential election

 The general election was marked by negative campaigning, with Collor accusing Lula of supporting divisive class struggle.
-The role of popular commercial television Rede Globo in Collor's election remains controversial; in 2009 Collor admitted that the network favored his candidacy over Lula's.
-The kidnapping of wealthy businessman Abilio Diniz on the day of the election by alleged supporters of the PT is believed to have harmed Lula, who was legally forbidden from speaking to the press on election day to disavow the crime due to Brazilian election rules.
-Following a tumultuous election cycle, Collor defeated Lula to become the first democratically-elected President of Brazil in almost thirty years.
-Collor would later resign from office in the face of an impeachment trial.
-This was also the last election where the incumbent did not serve one term until 2022, when Lula (who lost this election) defeated incumbent Jair Bolsonaro.
+The role of Rede Globo, the largest and most-watched TV network in Brazil, in Collor's election remains controversial.
+Following a tumultuous election cycle, Collor defeated Lula to become the first directly elected President of Brazil in almost thirty years.
+Collor would later resign from office facing an impending impeachment trial.